liferay/liferay-docs/distribute/publish/articles/01-publishing-your-app/01-planning-your-apps-distribution.markdown

 By selling your paid apps on the Liferay Marketplace, you're agreeing to share app sales revenue with Liferay.
 For each app sale, you receive 80% of the sales proceeds and Liferay receives 20% of the sales proceeds.
-We believe this type of fee structure is extremely competitive vis-a-vis other online app marketplaces.
+We believe this type of fee structure is extremely competitive compared to other app marketplaces.
 Liferay uses its share of app sale proceeds to:

 - Operate and improve the Liferay Marketplace.